ZarehD/AspNetStatic/Readme.md

 app.Run();
 ```

-> #### NOTE: The fallback middleware only re-routes requests for routes that match entries in the `PageResources` collection, and only if a generated static file exists for that route.
+> :bulb: The fallback middleware only re-routes requests for routes that match entries in the `PageResources` collection, and only if a generated static file exists for that route.

 #### Periodic Regeneration